Their final exam was an interview, which took place within the westside Tower, also known as 'T1' of the Hall of Brilliance.

 "I would publicly shame the Clan of the Transmuter and confiscate the findings for the State, then sentence the Transmuter to imprisonment for her crimes.
 A show trial should commence for the surviving families of the NoMs, with reparations from the Clan going to each NoM victim."

-The speed and succinctness of her answer surprised them all.
+The confidence and brevity of her answer surprised them all.

 "I see."
 Gwen's measured response did not seem to sit with Provost Ma, though the other two Mages wore pleased, concurring expressions.

 "Although, if may I speak candidly?"
 Gwen continued.

 "I believe that all life, NoM or Mage, are sacred," Gwen said seriously.
 "I am unsure of the legality of what the Mage has done, but in all seriousness, to dissuade such inhumanity in the future, I would personally advocate the harshest penalty, even if it should be a death sentence.
 But anyway—how did the real-world example play out?"

 "Your prior assessment was the correct one."
 Provost Ma seemed stunned by Gwen's 'candidness'.